Part 1 of 5 | Children and Adolescents’ Mental Health Services (CAMHS) & Learning and Intellectual Disabilities

 In regards to perception, depressed individuals who have suffered some form of loss [internal or external] tend to perceive reality and the world as one where further losses are possible, and individuals who suffer from depression also selectively attend to negative stimuli and features in the environment.
 This leads them to engage in further depressive cognitive patterns in their thoughts processes and unrewarding behavioural patterns which amplify their depression’s severity – in cases of severe depression, mood-congruent auditory hallucinations are often reported.
+Hence, depressed people or people with depressive personality traits tend to come across as repulsive and despicable because of their obsessive disposition to only perceive the negative side of everything and every situation that life has to offer [note: this is different to constructive criticism which is normally for a purpose and comes with systematic reasons for enhancement].
 Psychologists tend to go with the assumption that such severe perceptual abnormality is present only when patients report hearing harsh critical voices or containing depressive contents [as mentioned above].
 These auditory hallucinations are also present in schizophrenia, however they are not always mood-congruent like in depression.

 Besides the content and thoughts being incredibly negative and bleak, depressed patients also tend to display concentration problems and logical errors in their thinking.
 These mistakes in reasoning are also characterized by a tendency to maximise the significance of negative events and minimize the significance of positive ones.
 Depressed patients also suffer from memory problems and struggle to remember happy events but instead have global over-general autobiographical memories about both positive and negative events.
 In addition to these, this category of patients also suffer from concentration, attention and decision-making problems that in turn give rise to difficulties managing leisure activities requiring sustained attention and academic or occupational responsibilities.